pierre-rouleau/about-erlang/doc/erlang-man-with-emacs.rst

 Man Files Used by EDTS
 ----------------------

-The edts_ external package supports multiple versions of Erlang.
+The EDTS_ external package supports multiple versions of Erlang.
 And it has the ability to download the Erlang man files for each of them and store them in a directory specific to that version of Erlang.

-The edts_ package stores the Erlang man page files inside the directory ``~/.emacs.d/edts/doc/VV`` where ``VV`` is the Erlang version.
+The EDTS_ package stores the Erlang man page files inside the directory ``~/.emacs.d/edts/doc/VV`` where ``VV`` is the Erlang version.
 There can be several ``VV`` directories, one per Erlang version supported.